Business Forecasting: A Key to Success

 Forecasts help you anticipate challenges and capitalize on opportunities before they even happen.

-Types of Forecasting in Business
+Key Types of Forecasting in Business

 Here are a few common types of forecasts businesses rely on: